 - Cost of any entertainment

-However, as the last six months or so has exposed, people can easily do the same online using low-to-no budget options in Skype or Zoom, which I believe The Domain Show realized and NamesCon Online 2020 took to the next level with the Hubilo experience.
+However, as the last six months or so have exposed, people can easily do the same online using low-to-no budget options in Skype or Zoom, which I believe The Domain Show realized and NamesCon Online 2020 took to the next level with the Hubilo experience.

-The good and not so good of virtual conferences
+The good and not-so-good of virtual conferences.

 While there are many things for NamesCon to build upon and address, I’m overall impressed by the ease of use of the Hubilo platform experience — mobile, tablet, and desktop.

 In addition to having all agenda and attendee information at the tip of my fingers, the NamesCon Online experience provided many features I intuitively used and liked — networking lounge, social wall, and chat.

 I really enjoyed the networking lounge, especially having partnered with NamesCon to produce the My First NamesCon and NamesCon Expert interview series (see interviews below).

 My First NamesCon and NamesCon Expert interview series

 It’s safe to say that at least 50%, if not 60%, of the aforementioned interviewees would have likely not attended a physical NamesCon event (by their admission via video in some cases).
 However, NamesCon Online was a no-brainer decision for each attendee.
 They adjusted their personal and work schedule (some not missing work at all) to invest in their domain education journey and experience.